ying-teaching/python-book/Appendix/vscode-python.md

 - [Getting Started with Python in Visual Studio Code](https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/Getting-Started-with-Python-in-Visual-Studio-Code)
 - [Jupyter Notebooks in Visual Studio Code](https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/Jupyter-Notebooks-in-Visual-Studio-Code)

 It seems that VS Code keeps improving every day and there are new features/changes that are inconsistent with the above documents and videos.
-But the essentail ideas are there.
+But the essential ideas are there.

 ## Markdown Document